phptuts/codingwithnoah/summer-camp/day-1/variables-debug/index.md

 ![challenge hint](/images/summer-camp/day-1/variables-debug/create-variable-boolean-hint.png#img-phone)

-- Create a text variable named "color" that stores the value of your favorite color.
-- Create a double variable named "temp" that stores the temperature in Nashville.
-- Create a Boolean variable named "I Like Pizza" that stores true if you like pizza and false if you don't.

 This is what your debug menu should like once done.
 Stop here and see if you can help some else out.
-We gonna have a quick review after this.

 ![challenge](/images/summer-camp/day-1/variables-debug/create-variable-challenge-result.png)

-## New Blocks
+### Review

+- What are the three things that make up a variable?
+- What are the types of data you can store in a variable?
+- What are variables used for?
+- What did you learn?

-### Set Variable Block
+## Set Variable Block

 Changes the value of the variable.
 The variable it changes is based on what is selected in the drop down box.
 In picture below it will change the "frank age" variable.

 ![Set Variable](/images/summer-camp/day-1/variables-debug/set_variable.png#img-phone)

-### Get Variable Block
+## Get Variable Block

-The get variable block get the value of the variable based on the name of the variable in the drop down box.
+The "get variable" block gets the value of the variable based on the name in the drop down box.

 ![Get Variable](/images/summer-camp/day-1/variables-debug/get_variable.png#img-phone)